rmrk-team/NestingEIP/README.md

 At its core, the idea behind the proposal is simple: the owner of an NFT does not have to be an Externally Owned Account (EOA) or a smart contract, it can also be an NFT.

-The process of nesting a NFT into another is functionally identical to sending it to another user.
+The process of nesting an NFT into another is functionally identical to sending it to another user.
 The process of sending a token out of another one involves issuing a transaction from the EOA ownining the parent token.

 An NFT can be owned by a single other NFT, but can in turn have a number of NFTs that it owns.
 This proposal establishes the framework for the parent-child relationships of NFTs.
 A parent token is the one that owns another token.
 A child token is the token that is owned by another token.
 A token can be both a parent and child at the same time.
 Child tokens of a given tokens can be fully managed by the parent token's owner, but can be proposed by anyone.